2020 - My reflections

 Ever since, I’ve been amazed at how quickly counsellors have embraced working online.
-Many of whom are now undertaking their own online counsellor training and planning to stick with 100% online sessions even once it’s safe to return to face to face counselling.
-Something no one could have ever predicted.
+Many of them are now undertaking their own online counsellor training and planning to stick with 100% online sessions even once it’s safe to return to face-to-face counselling, something no one could have ever predicted.

 It was so great to have so many counsellors up for learning more about working with LGBTQ clients.
-If you want to join us in 2021 check the dates here.
+If you want to join us in next time check the dates here.

-The big groups ironically led to demand from some counsellors wanting smaller workshops where they could have a more intimate leaning experience with me.
+The successful big groups ironically led to demand from some counsellors wanting smaller workshops where they could have a more intimate learning experience with me.

 I also featured 2 guest bloggers ...

-Patricia Gough - How LGBTQ affirmative is you counselling practice?
+Patricia Gough – How LGBTQ affirmative is your counselling practice?

 Emma Crossland – LGBTQ Relationship Counselling